owlchester/kanka/docs/running.md

 This Github repository needs to be installed (`git clone`) on your local machine.
 All commands are to be executed in the kanka folder.

+When on Linux, Docker needs to run with your user and not with sudo!
+This is important for file permissions to properly work.
+To setup docker to run with your user, [follow these instructions](https://docs.docker.com/engine/install/linux-postinstall/).

 ### Set up your config

 The first step is to copy `.env.example` to `.env`.
 This will set up Kanka's default config to run with docker.